-Paul I. Menes is the AV-rated (Preeminent) Co-Head of the Entertainment and Media Practice at ADLI Law Group.
+Paul I. Menes is the AV-rated (Preeminent) Head of the Entertainment and Media Practice at ADLI Law Group and oversees the firm's influencer practice.
 He provides “Creative Solutions for Creative People”, to his clients throughout North America, Europe, Asia, and Australia.

 “Creative Solutions” involve Paul bringing a background and philosophy to his practice that sets him apart from other entertainment and media lawyers, along with his over 35 years of experience.
 One example is what Paul learned as a business, copyright, and trademark litigator for over fifteen years — what can go wrong with contracts, and ways to prevent it.